GridPlus/contracts/README.md

 The owner also claims ownership of this new wallet key by querying the agent over a local area network.

-## USDX.sol
+## BOLT.sol
-A standard ERC20 token that is used to pay bills.
-This will be backed by USD.
+A standard ERC621 token (extension of ERC20 + increaseSupply/decreaseSupply functionality).
+This will be a stable coin on the Grid+ platform.

-## ERC20.sol
+## TokenChannels.sol
-A representation of the ERC20 standard used as a base class for all tokens.
+A minimally viable implementation of payment channels.
+More functionality will be added before taking this to production (especially dispute resolution).